ChristianGoueguel/HotellingEllipse/README.md

 ## Example

-As an example, using `FactoMineR::PCA()` we first perform the Principal Component Analysis (PCA) from a LIBS spectral dataset `data("specData")` and extract the PCA scores.
-Then, from `ellipseParam()` we calculate the Hotelling T<sup>2</sup> statistic for the first two principal components, as well as the values of the semi-axes for drawing the confidence ellipse.
-And finally, using `ggplot2::ggplot()` and `ggforce::geom_ellipse()` we plot the scatterplot of PCA scores and the corresponding Hotelling’s T<sup>2</sup> ellipses at 99% and 95% confidence levels.
+Using `FactoMineR::PCA()` we first apply Principal Component Analysis (PCA) of a LIBS spectral dataset `data("specData")` and extract the PCA scores.
+Then, from `ellipseParam()` we calculate the Hotelling T<sup>2</sup> statistic for the first two principal components, and the values of the semi-major and semi-minor axes for drawing the confidence ellipse.
+And finally, using `ggplot2::ggplot()` and `ggforce::geom_ellipse()` we plot the scatterplot of PCA scores as well as the corresponding Hotelling’s T<sup>2</sup> ellipse which represents the confidence region for the joint variables at 99% and 95% confidence intervals.

 **Step 1.** Load the packages.